randomtwdude/gensouchess/design.md

 #### Haru-binger
 The gentle breeze of spring cleanses negative effects of friendly pieces immediately around her every other turn.

+### Aunn
+- ♟️ Pawn

+#### En Garde
+Aunn can choose to become the stone guardian of the Shrine or return to her moving state at any time.
+While Aunn is acting as a guardian, she cannot move, be captured, is immune to negative effects and explosions.

 ### Momoyo
 - ♟️ Knight